"

 Note: From Structural Welding Code – Steel.
 AWS D1.1/D1.1M (Clause 10, Table 10.12), 2020.
 Copyright 2020 American Welding Society.

 The size and thickness of the pipes used in qualification tests determines the size and thickness of plates a welder is qualified to weld in production.
-AWS D1.1/D1.1M:2020 Table 10.13 lists three size and thickness combinations:
+AWS D1.1/D1.1M:2020 (Table 10.13) lists three size and thickness combinations, shown here in Table 17.4.

 Table 17.4.
 Size and Thickness of Pipes in Qualification Tests

-It is important to note that Table 10.13 is rather extensive; welders wishing to qualify on tubular connections are highly encouraged to speak with their training facility, testing facility and to consult AWS D1.1/D1.1M:2020 Table 10.13 or the latest version of D1.1 for up to date information about your certification test and its requirements.
+It is important to note that this material is rather extensive, and welders wishing to qualify on tubular connections should speak with their training facility, testing facility, and consult AWS D1.1/D1.1M:2020 Table 10.13 or the latest version of D1.1 for the most up-to-date information about the certification test and its requirements.

 Groove welds made on tubular connections are shown in Figure 17.12 for various positions.